-Finally, physical therapy exercises can help you recover motor function in your arms and legs, but it’s important to practice these exercises every day.
-In fact, recent research indicates that can take nearly 400-600 repetitions to effect changes in the brain.
+Finally, physical and occupational therapy exercises can help you recover motor function in your arms and legs, but it’s important to practice these exercises every day.
+In fact, recent research indicates that it can take nearly 400-600 repetitions to effect changes in the brain.
 This is often more than a patient can perform during weekly therapy sessions.

-That’s why devices such as Flint Rehab’s FitMi home therapy are helpful for patients who wish to drive again after their brain injury FitMi engages the whole body and helps the patient accomplish 23 times more repetitions than traditional therapy.
+That’s why devices such as Flint Rehab’s FitMi home therapy are helpful for patients who wish to drive again after their brain injury.
+FitMi engages the whole body and helps the patient accomplish 23 times more repetitions than traditional therapy.
 This may allow you to get back on the road sooner.

 Learning to Drive Safely Again After Brain Injury